UKCloud/documentation/articles/openshift/oshift-how-build-app-private-repo.md

     oc secrets link builder myGitHubsecret
     ```

-6. Add the secret to the buildConfig

-    Add the secret to the `buildConfig` by editing the file using `oc edit`.
+6. Add the secret to the `buildConfig` by editing the file using `oc edit`.

     ```bash
     oc edit bc/openshift-simple-monitor